hrbigelow/opcheck/introduction.md

 are implemented.
 These exclusions may also be device dependent.

-# Possible solution: Composable constraints
+# Current Approach: Composable constraints

-Since user-facing TensorFlow ops are intricate compositions of lower level ops, it is reasonable to hope that one can define top-level op constraints in terms of lower level constraints.
-Doing so would be very convenient and maintainable - one could simply implement lower level checks in internal ops, and they would throw when violated.
-No extra work would be needed besides composing these ops for the computation itself.
+Since user-facing TensorFlow ops are implemented as intricate compositions of lower level ops, it is reasonable to hope that one can define top-level op constraints in terms of locally defined lower level constraints.
+Doing so would be very convenient and maintainable.
+When the implementation of an op changes, no extra work would be needed for the exception handling to provide proper exceptions.

-Unfortunately, it seems that it is not possible to achieve informative error messages this way.
-If it were, then the high level code could catch and re-throw exceptions arising from deeper levels, contextualizing them.
-But this seems not to be the case.

-I would guess it is unlikely that constraints violated on lower level op inputs could be meaningfully translated up to the user in terms of the tensor shapes, layout etc of the called op.
-At least, this would be difficult for the developer to reason backwards and supply the proper message.

-Instead, I am advocating defining a *schema* for each top-level op, which has no knowledge of, or reliance on the implementation of that op.
-The main principles behind a proof-of-concept API for building each op schema is presented below.
+Unfortunatley, in order to catch, translate a message, and rethrow exceptions, one must have sufficient context at the point of the exception to construct a meaningful message.
+But, contextual information is lost on the way down and sometimes cannot be recovered.
+If the proper checks don't occur on the way down, it is too late in many cases.

+Therefore, the approach advocated in this work is to detect violations of constraints as early as possible.
+The function raising an exception must have access to all of the top-level argument names and values.

-The API has evolved quite a bit.
-So far, I have only used it to implement schemas for these ops:
+In this work, I propose an API for defining these constraints and building the checking function.
+I have so far used it to implement schemas for these ops:

 ```bash
 $ python -m opschema.cl list